 Sydney Living: Pros and Cons

-Sydney is often called an amazing city by locals and tourists for many reasons, but just like any city there are some advantages and disadvantages of living in the most populated city in Australia.
+Sydney is often called an amazing city by locals and tourists for many reasons, but just like any city there are some advantages and disadvantages of moving to Sydney: the most populated city in Australia.

 Public transport is straight forward and is often preferred over a car due to the narrow streets and immense amount of traffic.
 The public transport network uses a prepaid car system called Opal which can be used on all forms of public transport within the city including the double deckered trains, light rail network, harbour ferries and buses.
 Be sure to download the Tripview app to make navigating the city easier.